Mutazoids

-Mutazoids is a role-playing game published by Whit Productions Inc. in 1989.
+Mutazoids is a science fiction role-playing game published by Whit Productions Inc. in 1989, set in the 21st century, when a virus has mutated many humans.

 Description

 Mutazoids is a science-fantasy system set in 2073, sixty years after a weird plague mutated humanity into three types: Acceptables, only slightly deformed; Mutazoids, mutant monsters; and Supers, humans with super-powers.

+Players can create characters of any of the three castes, although game critic Rick Swan noted that most players take the roles of Enforcers.
+Characters have seven primary attributes, from which seven secondary attributes are derived.

+The combat rules are very detailed, allowing biting, grappling, punching, slashing, tackling, tripping, and characters can choose from a list of weapons that covers brass knuckles to baseball bats to explosives.